sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

 HTTPS : Import Self-Signed Certificates
 ================================

-Fire Insights comes with a self-signed certificate.
+Sparkflows comes with a self-signed certificate.
 It is available in ``conf/keystore.jks`` of fire-x.y.z directory.

 While this allows for basic HTTPS encryption, **self-signed certificates are not trusted by browsers**, as they have not been issued by a recognized Certificate Authority (CA).
 This will trigger security warnings in the browser when accessing the application.